-Fuel Fills and Vents:
+1. Fuel Fills and Vents:

-Fuel fills are located either on the aft deck or on the side decks adjacent to the aft cockpit.
-Fuel receptacle caps are marked "Fuel" or "Gas".
-Fuel vents are normally located in the hull or transom below and in the same general area as the fill.
+Fuel fills are located on the starboard aft deck.
+Fuel receptacle caps are marked "Gas".
+Fuel vents are an integral part of the fuel fill fitting.
 If you experience difficulty filling the fuel tank, check to see that the fuel fill and vent lines are free of obstructions and kinks.